Alvin Tsang, Director

 Poster Design & Website- Boon Khoo – website

 Community Promotion Consultants – Corky Lee, Bayer Lee, Rick Eng

-DVD Distribution (HK) – Ying E Chi – website
+Distribution (HK) – Ying E Chi – website

 “Modern” DVD Cover Concept (HK) – Peter Bird Studio – website